 Wes Kenney, Music Director & Young Artists Orchestra Conductor

-Wes Kenney in now celebrating his seventh season with the Denver Young Artist Orchestra.
-During that time, he has taken the Young Artist Orchestra to successful performances in Europe in 2014 and 2019 and two performances at Carnegie Hall in 2016, and two European tours in 2014 and 2019.
-That New York appearance helped the orchestra win the Ernst Bacon award from the American Prize for outstanding performance of contemporary music and recognition by the city of Denver for outreach.
-Under his leadership, the Young Artist Orchestra has also won the American Prize for performance in the Youth Orchestra Division for 2018 and received second place for the prize in 2019.
+Wes Kenney in now celebrating his eighth season with the Denver Young Artist Orchestra having taken the Young Artist Orchestra to successful performances in Europe in 2014 and 2019 and two performances at Carnegie Hall in June of 2016.
+That appearance helped the orchestra win the Ernst Bacon award from the American Prize for outstanding performance of contemporary music and recognition by the city of Denver for outreach.
+Under his direction, the Young Artists Orchestra has won two more American Prizes for performance.

 Mr. Kenney’s recent guest conducting activities include the Lviv (Ukraine) Philharmonic, Vietnam National Symphony (Hanoi), Changwon (South Korea) Philharmonic, Denver Philharmonic, Colorado Symphony, Colorado Music Festival, Acadiana Symphony (LA), Lafayette (IN) Symphony, and both New Hampshire and New Mexico All-State Orchestras.
 He has also conducted the Alabama All-State Orchestra, Buffalo Philharmonic, Virginia Symphony, Alabama Symphony, New Mexico Symphony, and the Richmond Symphony.
 Other international guest conducting includes performances with the Vidin State Philharmonic and Stara Zagora Opera Company in Bulgaria as well as the Edinburgh (Scotland) Music Festival.

 In six seasons as the Virginia Symphony’s Associate Conductor, Mr. Kenney appeared more than 350 times with that orchestra where he was responsible for programming and conducting Pops, Family and Young People’s Concerts.
 During his tenure with the Virginia Symphony, he was also invited to guest conduct the Williamsburg Symphonia, Virginia Chorale, Norfolk Chamber Consort and Virginia Waterfront International Arts Festival.

 Mr. Kenney has also enjoyed success directing opera, ballet and musical theater.
 Previous positions include Music Director of the Virginia Ballet Theater, Co-Principal Conductor of the Oakland Lyric Opera, and Guest Conductor with Universal Ballet Korea.
-During the 2014-2015 Season, he conducted productions of Follies, Gianni Schicchi, Idomeneo, and Lucia di Lammermoor.
-In the past ten seasons he has been on the podium for Carmen, Cosi fan tutte, Amahl and the Night Visitors, Sweeney Todd, Turn of the Screw, Barber of Seville, Madama Butterfly, Cenerentola, Rigoletto, Tosca, Die Zauberflote, Die Fledermaus, La Traviata, Il Trovatore, Street Scene, La Boheme, Pagliacci, Cavelleria Rusticana, Falstaff, Turandot, Marriage of Figaro, The Merry Widow, Aida, Don Giovanni, and Tenderland.
-In addition, he has conducted over one hundred performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.
+During the 2014-2015 Season he conducted productions of Follies, Gianni Schicchi, Idomeneo, and Lucia di Lammermoor.
+In the past ten seasons he has been on the podium for Carmen, Così fan tutte, Amahl and the Night Visitors, Sweeney Todd, Turn of the Screw, Barber of Seville, Madama Butterfly, La cenerentola, Rigoletto, Tosca, Die Zauberflöte, Die Fledermaus, La traviata, Il trovatore, Street Scene, La bohème, Pagliacci, Cavalleria Rusticana, Falstaff, Turandot, Marriage of Figaro, The Merry Widow, Aïda, Don Giovanni, and The Tender Land.
+In addition he has conducted over one hundred performances of The Nutcracker, Swan Lake, The Firebird, and many other dance works.

 Mr. Kenney is a past president of the Conductors Guild, a 2000 member service organization to the conducting profession.
 He currently is on the Guild’s advisory board.
 He is a graduate of the University of Southern California and San Francisco State University.
 Additional studies include three years as a fellow at the Conductors Institute, several American Symphony Orchestra League and Conductors Guild Workshops, and the Sandpoint Festival.
 His teachers include Harold Farberman, Hans Beer, Gunther Schuller, Hans Swarovsky and Miltiardes Carides.